arunravi728/Papyrus/content/index.md

  >
  > Welcome to Papyrus!
  >
- > Papyrus is my personal knowledge base, encompassing a range of topics I'm currently exploring.
-What started as a simple experiment has grown into a system I use to organize my learning.
+ > I’m Arun, a Software Engineer at Google in Sunnyvale, where I design low-level networking daemons for Google's planet-scale AI infrastructure.
+Papyrus is my personal knowledge base, encompassing a range of topics I'm currently exploring.

-### About Me
+ >

-Hi there!
-I’m Arun, a Software Engineer at Google in Sunnyvale, where I design low-level networking daemons for Google's planet-scale AI infrastructure.
-With four years of experience building distributed systems and cloud infrastructure, I have become accustomed to troubleshooting packet drops, race conditions, and segfaults.
-Before Google, I earned my Master’s in Computer Science from the University of Wisconsin–Madison and worked at Samsung Research in India.
+ > A big shoutout to Jacky Zhao and the Quartz team for creating this amazing product that I use to publish my Obsidian vault online.

 ### Map Of Content